Pennsylvania October 29, 2020

 Talula's Table is not only the most exclusive restaurant in Pennsylvania, but it has a reputation for being one of the toughest reservations in the country.
 The gourmet farm-to-table restaurant takes reservations one year in advance for its single table, which feeds one party per day.
 The restaurant even has its own

 .
 To learn more, visit the website for

 2. The Squeeze-In, Sunbury

 The Squeeze-In isn't exclusive in terms of your needing to make a reservation, but rather in terms of actual square footage.
-Good luck fitting yourself and a few friends inside this historic hot dog joint; the squeeze is well-worth it, though, to the many dedicated customers who have eaten their hot dogs at the orange counter since childhood.
+Good luck fitting yourself and a few friends inside this historic hot dog joint; the squeeze is well-worth it to the many dedicated customers who have eaten their hot dogs at the orange counter since childhood.
+Check out